alesya-h/strap/docs/architecture.md

 The last matching name wins when commands are collected for listing, and the runner resolves from the same ordered roots so project/global commands can override built-ins.

 Project and user commands are intended to be isolated capsules.
 They compose with other commands through stdin/stdout and `strap <command>`, not by importing repo-local implementation modules.
-Legacy built-ins under `subprojects/cli/commands` still include Node wrappers over shared JS modules; project overlays should shadow them incrementally with self-contained Nu or command-local implementations.
+Some legacy built-ins still wrap shared JS modules, but new or refactored commands should be self-contained Nu, Babashka, shell, or command-local package implementations.

 A command directory can contain: